Universal quantum control over non-Hermitian continuous-variable systems: General framework

 The evolution operators for $|\psi(t)\rangle_{\rm rot}$ and $|\phi(t)\rangle_{\rm rot}$ are

 respectively, where $\hat{T}$ is the time-ordering operator.

-The preceding rotation to the stationary representation~(\ref{HamTimeInAnci}) does not directly relieve the difficulty in solving the non-Hermitian Schr\"odinger equation~(\ref{Schrot}).
-On one hand, it is not appropriate to apply the commutation condition about the Hamiltonian's coefficient matrix and the projection operator in the representation of time-independent ancillary modes established for the Hermitian bosonic network~\cite{Jin2025Bosonic}, since the non-Hermitian coefficient matrix $H^\mu(t)-\mathcal{A}(t)$ is generally non-diagonalizable, i.e., $H^\mu_{km}(t)\ne H^\mu_{mk}(t)$ for $k\ne m$.
+The rotation to the stationary representation~(\ref{HamTimeInAnci}) does not directly relieve the difficulty in solving the non-Hermitian Schr\"odinger equation~(\ref{Schrot}).
+On one hand, it is not appropriate to apply the commutation condition about the Hamiltonian's coefficient matrix and the projection operator with time-independent ancillary modes established for the Hermitian bosonic network~\cite{Jin2026Bosonic}, since the non-Hermitian coefficient matrix $\mathcal{H}(t)$ is generally nondiagonalizable, i.e., $\mathcal{H}_{km}(t)\ne\mathcal{H}_{mk}(t)$ for $k\ne m$.
 On the other hand, the triangularization condition about the rotated Hamiltonian for discrete-variable systems~\cite{Jin2025NonHerm} also fails here due to the fundamentally distinct statistics of bosonic modes.

-\emph{Main result.}--- we prove that the upper triangularization of the coefficient matrix of $H_{\rm rot}(t)$ is a sufficient condition for activating two useful Heisenberg-picture passages, which is only relevant to the differential manifold rather than the spectral characteristics.
-Specifically, the upper triangularization condition for the coefficient matrix $H^\mu(t)-\mathcal{A}(t)$ is given by~\cite{Jin2025NonHerm,Ju2024Emergent}
+\emph{Main result.} We prove that the upper triangularization of the coefficient matrix of $\mathcal{H}(t)$ is a sufficient condition for activating two useful Heisenberg-picture passages for non-Hermitian continuous-variable systems (see Appendix~\ref{SuffTrian} for detailed derivations).
+They emerge from the differential manifold and seem not relevant to the spectral characteristics.
+Specifically, the upper triangularization condition for the coefficient matrix $\mathcal{H}(t)$ can be briefly expressed by~\cite{Jin2025NonHerm,Ju2024Emergent}